Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 It's a bit much for the little fella.

-I love that joke when people drink water.
+I love that joke when people are drinking water.

 They're like, that's not water, that's vodka.